Yugalsaini123/Yugalsaini123/README.md

   Developed a cloud-based attendance system using AWS Rekognition, Lambda, and DynamoDB for **500+** students—reducing manual effort by **70%** with **95%** accuracy.

 - **Real-Time Chat Application** ([GitHub](https://github.com/Yugalsaini123))
-  Created a WebSocket-based messaging app using Node.js and DynamoDB, supporting **1,000+** concurrent users with a fault-tolerant architecture.
+  Created a WebSocket-based messaging app using Node.js and DynamoDB, support upto **1,000+** concurrent users with a fault-tolerant architecture.

 - **Cloud Framework for Student Activity Center** (Ongoing)
   Building a SaaS platform using React, Node.js, and AWS to manage student roles, events, and resources—implementing role-based access control (RBAC) for **10+** user categories.